binarytrails/ring-api/README.md

             videomanager_interface.h

 * Add unit tests
-* Write how call client from Ring-daemon with -*-without-dbus* option
+* Write how call client from Ring-daemon with *--without-dbus* option
 * ~~Write a Wiki~~

 ## Getting started